boystrange/ProgramVerification/src/Chapter/Existential.lagda.md

 ## Defining the existential quantifier

-In constructive logic the proof of a predicate of the form $∃x\in A.P(x)$ is a **pair** consisting of a particular element $x$ of $A$ along with a proof that $x$ satisfies the predicate $P$.
-This is an example of **dependent pair** in which the first component has type
-$A$ and where the type of the second component depends on the value
-$x$ of the first one.
-The data type that we use to represent dependent pairs is traditionally called "sigma type" and is a refinement of the type `_∧_` we have defined in the [previous chapter]({% link pages/Chapter.Connectives.md#conjunction %}).
+In constructive logic, the proof of a predicate of the form $∃x\in A.P(x)$ is a **pair** consisting of a particular element $x$ of $A$ along with a proof that $x$ satisfies the predicate $P$.
+This is an example of **dependent pair** where the type of the second component depends on the value $x$ of the first one.
+The data type that we use to represent dependent pairs is traditionally called "sigma type" and is a refinement of the type `_∧_` we have defined in the [previous chapter]({% link pages/Chapter.Connectives.md
+%}#conjunction).

     data Σ (A : Set) (B : A -> Set) : Set where
       _,_ : (x : A) -> B x -> Σ A B